 2. The Base Layer

-The first layer must perform even when slightly damp.
-AYAQ uses only RWS-certified merino wool.
+The base layer must perform even when slightly damp.
+AYAQ exclusively uses RWS-certified merino wool.
 For mountaineering: Shirwali (merino + Tencel ~240g) provides insulation suited for night starts; Biafo (100% versatile merino) is ideal for classic ascents; Mefonna excels during intense, steady climbs.

 3. The Mid Layer

 A fleece like Kokanee continuously regulates temperature and ensures comfort during vertical movements.
-In colder conditions, lightweight insulation such as ULTAR or FORNO stabilizes warmth without restricting mobility.
+In colder conditions, a lightweight insulation such as ULTAR (men / women) or FORNO (men / women) stabilizes warmth without restricting movement.

 4. The Outer Layer

-A hardshell is essential in high mountains.
-The LONAK and LONAK-XT jackets, featuring a recyclable Sympatex membrane rated at 52,000 Schmerbers, protect against wind and blowing snow while breathing better than microporous membranes when internal moisture builds up.
-Their cuts allow arm elevation, harness use, and layering with an insulated jacket.
+A hardshell is essential in high mountain environments.
+The LONAK (men / women) and LONAK-XT (men / women) jackets feature a recyclable Sympatex membrane rated at 52,000 Schmerbers, offering superior wind and snow protection while breathing better than microporous membranes under internal moisture buildup.
+Cuts allow full arm lift, harness use, and layering over insulated jackets.

 Legs face wind, cold, and gear abrasion.
-The softshell RIMO is perfect for dynamic ascents, while the hardshell NUNATAK is recommended for deep snow, strong winds, or icy sections.
+The softshell RIMO (men / women) is perfect for dynamic ascents, while the hardshell NUNATAK (men / women) is recommended for deep snow, strong winds, or icy sections.

 6. AYAQ Expertise

-Vincent Defrasne emphasizes that mountaineering demands a thermal system that prevents any failure: “Even slight moisture buildup causes severe cold at rest.
-It’s better to anticipate opening zippers and adjust layers before sweating.”
+Vincent Defrasne emphasizes that mountaineering demands a thermal system that prevents any breakdown: “Even slight moisture accumulation causes severe cold at rest.
+It’s best to anticipate zipper openings and adjust layers before sweating.”
 Mike Horn, experienced in extreme environments, highlights the durability of European fabrics tested through repeated freeze/thaw and abrasion cycles.

 Conclusion

-Mountaineering requires a coherent system: RWS merino base layer, moisture-regulating midlayer, lightweight insulation as conditions dictate, and a Sympatex hardshell to block wind and snow.
-The AYAQ collection, designed with Vincent Defrasne and field-tested by Mike Horn at altitude, offers the ideal balance of protection, mobility, and durability.
+Mountaineering requires a coherent system: RWS merino base layer, moisture-regulating midlayer, lightweight insulation as conditions dictate, and Sympatex hardshell to block wind and snow.
+The AYAQ collection, designed with Vincent Defrasne and tested by Mike Horn at altitude, offers the ideal balance of protection, mobility, and durability.